sancarn/awesome-vba/README.md

 ### UI Ribbon

+- [Access Ribbon](https://www.accessribbon.de/en/) - An excellent resource for information for developing custom ribbon XML.
+Although principally targeted at Access, it is equally applicable to Excel, Word and PowerPoint.
-- [Ron de Bruin - Ribbons/QAT](https://web.archive.org/web/20230806024653/https://www.rondebruin.nl/win/section2.htm) - A leading resource for information/samples on developing custom ribbons and context menus.
+- [Ron de Bruin - Ribbons/QAT](https://jkp-ads.com/rdb/) - A leading resource for information/samples on developing custom ribbons and context menus.
+(Hosted on Jan Karel Pieterse's site)
 - [Office MSO Icons](http://www.spreadsheet1.com/office-excel-ribbon-imagemso-icons-gallery-page-01.html) - Ribbon icons can often use one of the 1500 (3 pages on this site) MSO icons wich pre-exist in Office applications.

 ### UI Userforms